Visualization for Recommendation Explainability: A Survey and New Perspectives: Background and Related Work

-While there are many classifications of explanation in recommender systems, in this paper we classify visually explainable recommender systems based on four dimensions: (1) explanation goal, (2) explanation scope, (3) explanation style, and (4) explanation format.
+While there are many classifications of explanation in recommender systems, in this paper we classify visually explainable recommender systems based on four dimensions: (1) explanation aim, (2) explanation scope, (3) explanation method, and (4) explanation format.
 This classification is not exhaustive, and, as outlined above, there are many other, more detailed taxonomies to think about explainable recommender systems.
 However, for the purpose of classifying the application of visual explanation in recommender systems, our four-dimensional classification will suffice.
+This four-dimensional framework provides a concise yet effective way to systematically analyze and compare different visual explanation approaches in recommender systems from different perspectives, and captures the core aspects in the literature on explanatory visualizations in recommender systems.
 Our work is different from previous survey papers on explainable recommendation mainly in that, to the best of our knowledge, it is the first systematic review on the topic of explanatory visualizations in recommender systems.
 A number of survey papers on interactive recommendation exist, considering situations in the recommendation process where users can take control (see, e.g., \cite{he2016interactive,jugovac2017interacting}).
-While these surveys add value to visually explainable recommendation research, they are not focused on visual explanations and do not cover user control mechanisms in the context of explainable recommendation.
+In their review on interactive recommender systems, \citet{he2016interactive} clustered the surveyed systems based on their objectives, namely transparency, justification, controllability, and diversity.
+The authors discussed explanation as a means to support transparency and justification, presented different visualizations techniques adopted by the surveyed interactive recommender systems, and discussed similarities and differences between existing interactive approaches. \citet{jugovac2017interacting} also provides a comprehensive overview on the existing literature on user interaction aspects in recommender systems, covering existing approaches for preference elicitation, and result presentation, and user control over recommendations.
+The authors presented different visualization approaches that support user interactions and discussed explanation as one possible task of the recommendation process.
+While these surveys add value to visually explainable recommendation research, they focus mostly on information visualization approaches supporting interaction and result presentation.
+Different from these surveys, our work mainly concentrates on information visualization to support explanation in recommender systems and provides a structured review of the research literature on explanatory visualization using a fine-grained classification scheme, based on Munzner's what-why-how visualization framework \cite{Munzner2014}.
 Through our systematic review, we aim to shed light on the use of explanatory visualizations in recommender systems and provide insights and guidelines which we think might be suggestive for enhancing the design of visual explanations in recommender systems.